pustotnik/zenmake/README.rst

 |ProjectStatus|

 ZenMake is a build system based on the meta build system/framework Waf_.
-The main purpose of ZenMake is to be be as simple to use as possible but remain flexible.
+The main purpose of ZenMake is to be as simple to use as possible but remain flexible.

 Main features